10 steps to getting more likes and engagement on Instagram

 Whenever you take a photo or shoot a video on your phone:

 - Use a smartphone tripod to keep the phone steady

 Expert Photography has some great tips for getting the most out of your phone camera.

 When you’re ready to upload photos, choose a filter that appeals to users.
 A study by TrackMaven found that the Mayfair filter is best for interactions, followed by no filter at all – which puts more emphasis on the quality of your original shot.

 Hashtags have the potential to put your Instagram posts in front of a whole new audience.
 And there are popular terms for every niche.

-The easiest way to find suitable hashtags is to type a few words related to your image or business into the Instagram search bar.
+The easiest way to find the right hashtags is to type a few words related to your image or business into the Instagram search bar.

 To reach as many people as possible with your post, use the most popular hashtags in your niche.

 To reach people in your local area, use location-based hashtags.
 To find these, search Google for ‘popular Instagram accounts + [your city]’ and see what terms the most followed accounts near you are using.